Anis1000000/Cheat-codes-and-stuff/PS2/Syphon Filter: The Omega Strain/Cheat codes/cheats/readme.md

-Just a regular cheat codes.
+Just a regular cheat codes in .pnach format for PCSX2.